VerdictAI

 5 questions

-Are Brother laser printers really better than HP?
+Are Brother or Canon laser printers more reliable?

-Do I need a color laser or is monochrome enough?
+Do I need a color laser printer or is mono enough?

-What's a reasonable cost-per-page for a laser printer?
+What is a good cost-per-page for a laser printer?